 Based on such passages as Acts 2:42 and Hebrews 4:12, Study is devoting ourselves to the apostle’s teachings and the rest of Scripture.
 It can also include studying other books or topics if that is what is needed for the Home Fellowship during a time.

 Based on such passages as Acts 2:42 and Phil 2:1-2, Fellowship is a practical aspect of connecting with others, caring for each other, and living life together.
-Some examples include: sharing testimonies, asking good questions, laughing together, crying together.
+Some examples include: sharing testimonies, asking good questions, laughing together, and crying together.

 Eating together as a church is based on such passages as Acts 2:42 and Acts 20:7.
-Breaking Bread together is all through Scripture, from the feasts of the Israelites to the weekly gatherings of the early church, and is an essential part of our lives and communities.
+Breaking bread together is all through Scripture, from the feasts of the Israelites to the weekly gatherings of the early church, and is an essential part of our lives and communities.

-Based on such passages as Acts 2:42 and Psalms 66:16-20, Prayer is going before our God in praise, in supplication, or in conversation as a group.
+Based on such passages as Acts 2:42 and Psalms 66:16-20, prayer is going before our God in praise, in supplication, or in conversation as a group.

 Frequently Asked Questions